trinistr/dicey/README.md

 - **Abstract** die is not limited by anything other than not having partial sides (and how would that work anyway?).

 > [!NOTE]
-> 💡 If your die starts with a negative number or only has a single natural side, brackets can be employed to force treating it as a sides list, e.g. `dicey '(-1)'` (quotation is required due to shell processing).
+> 💡 If your die definition starts with a negative number, it can be bracketed, prefixed with "d", or put after "--" pseudo-argument to avoid processing as an option.

-Dicey is in principle able to handle any numeric dice and some abstract dice with well-defined summation (tested on complex numbers), though not every possibility is exposed through command-line interface: that is limited to floating-point values.
+Dicey is in principle able to handle any real numeric dice and some abstract dice with well-defined summation (tested on complex numbers), though not every possibility is exposed through command-line interface: that is limited to floating-point values.

-Currently, three algorithms are implemented, with different possibilities and trade-offs.
+Currently, three algorithms for calculating frequencies are implemented, with different possibilities and trade-offs.

 > [!NOTE]
 > 💡 Complexity is listed for `n` dice with at most `m` sides and has not been rigorously proven.